-During the year, five(5) meetings of the Board of Directors were held.
+During the year, seven (7) meetings of the Board of Directors were held.
 The particulars of the meetings held and attendance by each Director are detailed in the Corporate Governance Report, which forms a part of this report.
-The Company has complied with the applicable Secretarial Standards as issued by the Institute of Company Secretaries of India in compliance of Section 118 (10) of the Companies Act, 2013 read with Standard 9 of the revised Secretarial Standards on Board Meetings.
+The Company has complied with the applicable Secretarial Standards as issued by the Institute of Company Secretaries of India in compliance of Section 118 (10) of the Companies Act, 2013 read with revised Secretarial Standard 1 (Para no.9) of the revised Secretarial Standards on Board Meetings.